Two powerful technologies — smarter water heating and ductless whole-home comfort — often available at little or no cost

 Stack multiple programs to get your upgrade at little or no cost

-Ask us about your utility →The Home Electrification Appliance Rebate (HEAR) program offers up to $1,750 specifically for heat pump water heaters for income-eligible households.
+The federal Home Electrification Appliance Rebate (HEAR) program offers up to $1,750 specifically for heat pump water heaters for income-eligible households.

 See HEAR details →Heat pump water heaters work best in spaces with at least 700–1,000 cubic feet of surrounding air (roughly a 10x10x7 room) — typically a basement, utility room, or garage.
 They don't work well in very tight, unventilated closets.
 During your free assessment, we'll confirm whether your space is suitable.